 These include books on perfectionism treatment.

 How to avoid perfectionism?
-These apps may help.
+These affirmations and coaching audios may help.

 Songs about Being Perfect